 - Investigating the accident scene and analyzing photos or video taken

 - Letting medical experts evaluate your injuries

 - Determining whether it is possible to locate the at-fault driver

 - Negotiating with the insurance company for a fair settlement

-We will work tirelessly to advocate for your rights, answer any questions you may have, inform you about the progression of your case and use all of our resources to ensure you receive the compensation you deserve whether the driver has been identified or not.
+We will work tirelessly to advocate for your rights, answer any questions you may have, inform you about the progression of your hit-and-run accident lawsuit and use all of our resources to ensure you receive the compensation you deserve whether the driver has been identified or not.

 Call our Portland hit-and-run accident lawyers at 503.245.5677.

-Contact Rizk Law for a Free Legal Consultation
+Contact a Portland Hit-and-Run Accident Attorney for a Free Legal Consultation

 Hit-and-run accidents can lead to serious injuries and leave victims feeling hopeless without anyone to hold accountable.
 Leaving the scene of an accident is a crime that should not go unpunished.
 At Rizk Law we have helped our clients obtain millions of dollars in compensation for their injuries, and we will work hard to help you recover what you are entitled to after an accident.

 Our dedicated Portland hit-and-run-attorneys are ready to discuss your legal options through a free, no obligation consultation.
 We charge no upfront fees or costs of any kind, and we only get paid if you do.